Here’s How Your Trade Owens Corning (OC) Aggressively Right Now

-Owens Corning (NYSE:OC) went up by 2.47% from its latest closing price compared to the recent 1-year high of $83.39.
-The company’s stock price has collected 4.77% of gains in the last five trading sessions.
+Owens Corning (NYSE:OC) went down by -0.53% from its latest closing price compared to the recent 1-year high of $84.08.
+The company’s stock price has collected 3.83% of gains in the last five trading sessions.
 Press Release reported on 12/03/20 that Owens Corning Announces Dividend Increase, Authorization for Repurchase of Up to 10 Million Additional Shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.